On board the Boeing 777X

 First folding wing tip system in commercial aviation

-Relying on its unrivalled experience in high-lift systems for long-range commercial aircraft, and especially in gears and hydraulic motors, Liebherr-Aerospace will design compact, extremely reliable and lightweight components.
-The hydraulic motor and the power drive unit will deliver the mechanical power needed for the aircraft’s leading edge actuators.
+Relying on its unrivalled experience in high-lift systems for long-range commercial aircraft, and especially in gears and hydraulic motors, Liebherr-Aerospace has designed compact, extremely reliable and lightweight components.
+The hydraulic motor and the power drive unit deliver the mechanical power needed for the aircraft’s leading edge actuators.

 Relying on its unrivalled experience in high-lift systems and especially in geared rotary actuators for long-range commercial aircraft, Liebherr-Aerospace not only designs, manufactures and services the leading edge actuators, but the company also produces the trailing edge actuators.
 The design and development of the Boeing 777X trailing edge geared rotary actuators, which are among the largest one’s ever designed and built for commercial aviation, reside with Boeing.
 Liebherr-Aerospace on its part supports the design and development both from its Seattle office and its Lindenberg facilities.